sanity-io/sanity-plugin-media/README.md

 <details>
 <summary>How can I edit and / or delete tags I've already created?</summary>

-- You can now create, rename and delete tags from directly within the plugin itself
+- You can create, rename and delete tags from directly within the plugin itself
-- It's _strongly recommended_ that you manually delete tags directly from within the plugin as doing so will make sure that (weak) references are removed from any linked assets
+- It is _strongly recommended_ that you manually delete tags directly from within the plugin – doing so will ensure that (weak) references are removed from any linked assets
-- Alternatively, you can delete tags either from the desk (if you're not using a custom desk) or via Sanity's API – just be mindful that any linked assets will have 'hanging' weak references which may cause some false positives when searching.
+- Alternatively, you can delete tags either from the desk (if you're not using a custom desk) or via Sanity's API – just be mindful that any assets preivously assigned to deleted tags will have 'hanging' weak references.
+This won't cause serious issues, but it may cause some false positives when searching.
 (E.g. a search for 'all assets where tags is not empty' will yield assets that have references to tags that no longer exist)

 </details>